Ruins of Adventure

 All berserkers have the ability to “go berserk,” to enter into a wild frenzy that increases their effectiveness in battle.
 The frenzy is not automatic; the character cannot turn it on at will.
 A berserker must spend one round working himself into a frenzy, during which he can take no other action.
 (The sagas describe berserkers biting their shields and howling like wild animals.)
 At the end of the round, the berserker makes a saving throw vs. death magic.
 If the save is successful, the character reaches the berserk state.
 If failed, the character has not managed to reach the wild mental state needed to go berserk.
 He can continue making attempts for up to ten consecutive rounds.
 At the end of the tenth round, the character automatically succeeds.
 The berserk state has several benefits:

 - Strength: The berserker’s Muscle score increases by 2 points.
-Over 18, percentile Strengths increase by one category for every extra point, thus only character’s with an 18 (91) or greater Strength can attain 19 or above.
-The character gains all bonuses (attack, damage, weight allowance, etc.) for his increased Strength.
+Over 18, percentile scores increase by one category for every extra point, thus only character’s with an 18 (91) or greater Muscle can attain 19 or above.
+The character gains all bonuses (attack, damage, weight allowance, etc.) for his increased Muscle score.

 - Hit Points: The berserker instantly gains two additional hit points for every level.
 The hit points gained do not heal existing wounds; they are simply added to the character’s current

 total.
 These additional hit points can cause the character’s total to exceed the normal maximum the character is allowed.